benmvp/benmvp.com/speaking-engagements.md

 <p style="font-style:italic;text-align:right;margin-top:0">Source: <a href="http://JoeThePhotographyGuy.com">Joe The Photography Guy</a></p>

 Every opportunity I get to share my knowledge and experience with others is a blessing!
-I'm just getting started with speaking publicly about what I've learned in the realm of frontend engineering and have thoroughly enjoyed it thus far.
-I look forward to where this journey will take me.
+My hope is that every time I give a talk the attendees learn something new that will make them a better developer.
+I haven't been speaking publicly for long, but I've thoroughly enjoyed it thus far.
+I look forward to where this journey will take me!

 ## 2017